-I would like to thank you, my customers, for your business in 2015.
+I would like to thank you; my customers for your business in 2016.
 I do not take your patronage for granted…it truly is very much appreciated.
 I am looking forward to taking care of your lawn and landscapes again this year and beyond.

 Check over your lawn mower completely.
 Make sure that you have the proper height set.
 Do not rely on the settings on the mower.
-While the mower is on a level surface, use a ruler and measure to the bottom of the deck.
-You will then need to add ¼", since the blade sits up that far in the deck.
+Make sure the mower is level, use a ruler and measure to the bottom of the deck.
+You will then need to add ¼’, since the blade sits up that far in the deck.
 This is your “true cutting height”.
 Adjust your settings accordingly to achieve the proper cutting height.
 Also, the mower blade should be sharpened, or a new one installed if it has been damaged.
 Make sure to change the oil and spark plug as well.

-Pruning of over grown shrubs or trees should be done soon, if they were not pruned last fall.
-Roses should be cut back now as should most evergreens, so as to take full advantage of the spring growth period.
-Flowering shrubs such as Azaleas, Rhododendrons, Forsythia, etc., should be pruned within a month after blooming.
+Pruning of over grown shrubs or trees should be done soon if they were not pruned last fall.
+Roses should be cut back now, as should most evergreens.
+This way they can take full advantage of the Spring growth period.
+Flowering shrubs such as Azaleas, Rhododendrons, Forsythia, should be pruned within a month after blooming.
 These shrubs begin to set buds for next season soon after blooming.

 Be sure to clean out debris from your shrub beds.
 If you are adding new mulch, you should either breakup the old mulch, or remove it if there is more than 3 inches present.
 When mulching, you should apply approximately 2 to 3 inches at the most.
 Excess mulch, particularly if applied right against the stem or trunk of landscape plants, leads to conditions that are favorable for disease and insect activity.